hellofaizan/quran-api/README.md

-# Quran - API
+# Quran API

-> Quran API with media audio ***Syekh.
-Mishary Rashid Al-Afasy murrotal***.

-### Introduction
-This API data source comes from the combination of several parameters from [api.alquran.cloud](https://api.alquran.cloud) and [quran.kemenag.go.id](https://quran.kemenag.go.id) by merging its data to one JSON file with new structure for the better use and performance.
-Futhermore, this api uses indexed querying techniques with `0(1)` access time which is greatly affects performance.
+A simple Quran API built with Node.js and Express.js that provides access to Quranic verses, surahs, juz, and the 99 names of Allah.

+## Features

 ### Features
 - [x] Arabic Transliteration